 For The King is perfect for any tabletop gamer looking to branch out to video games with their friends.
 You can create your own character with their own set of skills and explore a rather unforgiving world together.
 Just never underestimate a battle.

-If you enjoyed this fun list of games like It Takes Two, we have plenty more for you to check out:
+If you enjoyed this fun list of games like It Takes Two, here are some more fun articles to read:

 9 best Final Fantasy games ranked: From FFXIV to FFVII | Best Warzone loadouts used by streamers | 7 best Need for Speed games ranked | 17 best Nintendo Switch games to play in 2023 | 15 best Legendary Pokemon of all time, ranked | 6 new features FIFA 23 needs to add | 6 games you need to play after Elden Ring | 10 Pokemon that need evolutions in Pokemon Scarlet & Violet | Top 10 hardest video games & franchises in history: Where does Elden Ring rank? | Best party games to play on Switch, Xbox, PS4 & PS5 in 2022 | 10 popular video game franchises we may never see on PlayStation again